-The Nashville Aikikai dojo was founded by Mary and Tom McIntire, both of whom hold the rank of fifth dan granted by Saotome Sensei, the founder of Aikido Schools of Ueshiba.
+The Nashville Aikikai dojo was founded by Mary and Tom McIntire, both of whom hold the rank of sixth dan granted by Saotome Sensei, the founder of Aikido Schools of Ueshiba.
 From the start, the dojo has been a club, with all dues going to pay for the rent and other expenses of Nashville Aikikai.

 Mary and Tom McIntire moved to Nashville in 1982 and taught classes at various locations in town, introducing as many people as possible to the fascinating art of Aikido.
 Although rewarding, this did not provide an opportunity for students to progress through the ranks.
 So in January 1990, the first Nashville Aikikai Dojo opened at MTSU, and a few months later they expanded their instruction at the Martial Arts Alliance in Nashville.